Waterdragen/Great_circle_distance_Calculator/README.md

-# Great circle distance Calculator
+# Great circle distance (shortest distance on Earth), Spherical angle and Spherical excess Calculator
-Calculates the great circle distance on the Earth, the angles of the spherical triangle, and the spherical excess.
+Calculates the great circle distance on Earth, the angles of the spherical triangle, and the spherical excess.
 Step by step. distance calculator.c	----Source code distance calculator.exe	----Compiled C definitions.pdf			----definitions of the Great circle distance (2-point shortest distance)